frontegg/frontegg-android-kotlin/docs/usage.md

 ## Switch account (tenant)

-To switch user tenants, call the `FronteggAuth.instance.switchTenant()` method with the desired tenant ID.
+To switch user tenants, call the `requireContext().fronteggAuth.switchTenant()` method with the desired tenant ID.
 Make sure to retrieve the list of available tenant IDs from the current user session.

 ```kotlin